 After our pies and bagels, washed down with a shortbread yoyo, we jumped back in the car and headed out for the east cape.

 Gisborne’s streets are wide and Gladstone, the main street, is planted with swaying palm trees down the middle.
-Captain James Cook’s ship features at each end with a little tall ship mounted high on a pole to remind travellers that the Endeavour landed here back when the city was called Turanga and they jumped off in 1769 and started naming things after themselves – like Young Nick’s Head as young Nick was the crew member to first sight New Zealand.
-(The headland was originally named Te Kuri a Paoa, the dog of Paoa, as that’s what Maori believed it looked like :))
+Captain James Cook’s ship used to feature at each end with a little tall ship mounted high on a pole to remind travellers that the Endeavour landed here back when the city was called Turanga.

 Where to stay in Gisborne